-During the first quarter of 2022, no field activities at Mezquite took place.
-It is anticipated that a new work program will be implemented in the second half of 2022 which will include trenching, mapping, and a possible drill program to test for mineralization at depth.
+Colibri is currently reviewing the data generated for the project and anticipates that a new work program will be implemented in Fiscal 2023 which will include trenching, mapping, and a possible drill program to test for mineralization at depth.

 More information about the results of the work completed at Mezquite Project can be viewed at Colibri's website: www.colibriresource.com.